-Students will be required to formally request a locker this year.
-Forms to request a locker will be located in the main office.
+Students who wish to have a locker should submit a locker request form.
+Forms to request a locker are available in the main office and through the Enloe website.
 The forms need to be submitted to the office, and will be processed within 1-2 school days.
 Students are encouraged not to share their combinations with others as a loss prevention and/or risk of theft.
 The school will not be responsible for the security of any item(s) stored in lockers.
 Books and/or other belongings placed in an unassigned locker or in a locker designated to another student will be removed.
 Lockers are the property of the school and may be searched at any time by a school official.
-Students should contact the Assistant Principal in charge of lockers to determine the proper procedure to replace a broken or lost lock.
+Students should contact the Assistant Principal (Mr. Jackson) in charge of lockers to determine the proper procedure to replace a broken or lost lock.
 If a lock is broken or lost by a student, the replacement cost is \$6.00.
 If the fine is not paid promptly, it will reflect on the student's obligation summary.
 Students must provide their own locks and place them on the lockers during physical education and dance classes.